jreisinger/gointro/README.md

 Why Go

 * focus on simplicity, reliability (correctness) and speed
-* lot of cloud is written in Go (e.g. Kubernetes)
+* lot of cloud is written in Go (e.g. Kubernetes, terraform)
-* nice addition to Bash and Python since it's quite different
+* nice addition to Bash and/or Python since it's quite different

 Go peculiarities